 Prizes are awarded each year at the Conference for best oral presentation, best oral poster, best clinical poster and best scientific poster.

 BNOS offers bursaries to cover the subsidised registration rate for non-medical trainees (eg. research PhD students), junior medical PhD students, undergraduate students, nurses, allied health professionals, and young clinicians who do not receive funding from elsewhere to attend the Conference.

 Dates: Wednesday 4th – Friday 6th July 2018

 BNOS member discounted rates available

-Member registration rates when you register for 3 days BEFORE the Early Bird deadline (Sunday 20th May 2018):
+Member registration rates when you register for 3 days BEFORE the Early Bird deadline (extended to Monday 28th May 2018):